Showing posts with label Indian History. Show all posts

 The Mart, designed by Alfred P. Shaw of Graham, Anderson, Probst & White, embraced the Art Deco aesthetic.
 Its sleek lines, geometric forms, and limestone-terracotta cladding exuded modernity and ambition.

 The Mart wasn't just a building; it was a self-contained city.
 It housed Field's wholesale showrooms, manufacturing facilities, and a plethora of amenities for tenants and visitors alike.
-Restaurants, banks, post offices, and even a telegraph office buzzed with activity, making the Mart a bustling hub of commerce.
+Restaurants, banks, postal services, and even a telegraph office buzzed with activity, making the Mart a bustling hub of commerce.

 An aerial view of the Merchandise Mart in 1930.